digiwand/digiwand/README.md

 Hello 👋

 My name is Ariella Vu.
-I am a nomad and I have been coding professionally for over 7 years.
+I'm a nomad and I've been coding professionally for over 7 years.

 💻 &nbsp; Coding to build more diverse and inclusive communities in Web 3.0 and for fun<br />
 🪴 &nbsp; Current stack: Next.js / ReactJS / TypeScript / Sass <br />